erluxman/kitchensinkdemo/backlog.md

 - Labels Form
 	✅ SpanLabel needs longer test to demonstrate that the text wraps.
 Use Lorem ipsum
 	- ScaleImageLabel
-  		- Add button for user to select a different image
+  		✅ Add button for user to select a different image
-		- Add Selection (using combo box or picker) to change the size of the component (small, medium, large)
+		✅Add Selection (using combo box or picker) to change the size of the component (small, medium, large)
 	- Floating hint
 		- This doesn’t seem to demonstrate floating hint’s ability to float.
 When you enter text, the hint should float above the field

 -Buttons
 	✅  Have the button do something when you click on it.
 E.g. Open a dialog saying you clicked me or something.